Brand Ikigai: Where Your Purpose Meets Profit

 Brand Materials is a guided series exploring the foundations of brand strategy, from purpose and positioning to voice, personality, and emotional connection.
 Each piece is written to guide you through the thinking behind branding, step by step.

-Why purpose can feel hard to define
+Why is purpose hard to define?

-On one side, there’s what feels meaningful to you: what you care about, enjoy, or feel drawn to.
+Many founders struggle with defining and sharing their purpose.
+It needs to encapsulate a lot of different messages.
+On one side, it should cover what feels meaningful to you: what you care about, enjoy, or feel drawn to.
 On the other, there’s what needs to work in the real world: what people will pay for, what the market understands, and what can actually sustain your business.

 Introducing the Brand Ikigai framework